Netflix-Skunkworks/UnrealValidationFramework/README.md

 ### 4.6 Refresh
 Refresh button acts as an overall reset/refresh of the UI.
-This clears all the existing states of the validations to a clean state.
+This clears and resets all the existing states of the validations.
-As some validations are implemented via Blueprints, these may be registered after the UI has loaded.
+As some validations are implemented via Blueprints, these may be registered after the UI and engine has loaded.
 (We cant know about Blueprints until they compile unlike c++ which we know is compiled ahead of time)
 Refresh ensures any new or updated validations are all populated into the UI.

 ### 4.7 Run All Validations